 Prof. Leiserson's academic work has won many awards.
 His Ph.D. dissertation, Area-Efficient VLSI Computation, which deals with the design of systolic systems and with the problem of determining the VLSI area of a graph, won the ACM Doctoral Dissertation Award in 1982, as well as the Fannie and John Hertz Foundation Doctoral Thesis Prize.
 In 1985 he received a Presidential Young Investigator Award from the National Science Foundation.
 His textbook, Introduction to Algorithms, coauthored with Ronald L. Rivest, and Thomas H. Cormen, was named Best 1990 Professional and Scholarly Book in Computer Science and Data Processing by the Association of American Publishers.
 The textbook, now in its third edition with an additional coauthor, Clifford Stein, has been the leading textbook on computer algorithms for many years and is the second-most cited publication in computer science, according to CiteSeerX.
 Professor Leiserson received the 2014 ACM-IEEE Computer Society Ken Kennedy Award for his “enduring influence on parallel computing systems and their adoption into mainstream use through scholarly research and development.”
 He was also cited for “distinguished mentoring of computer science leaders and students.”
 Professor Leiserson received the 2014 IEEE Computer Society Taylor L. Booth Education award for “worldwide computer science education impact through writing a best-selling algorithms textbook and developing courses on algorithms and parallel programming.”
 Professor Leiserson and his former Ph.D. student Robert D. Blumofe were awarded the 2013 ACM Paris Kanellakis Theory and Practice Award for “contributions to robust parallel and distributed computing.”
 Prof. Leiserson's publications are cited over 10,000 times in the literature, also according to CiteSeerX.
 He has won many best-paper awards at leading academic conferences.
-He is an ACM Fellow, a AAAS Fellow, a SIAM Fellow, and a senior member of IEEE.
+He is a Fellow of four professional societies: AAAS, ACM, IEEE, and SIAM.